stalwartlabs/mail-server/UPGRADING.md

 - Stop the `v0.6.0` installation using the command `sudo systemctl stop stalwart-mail`.
 - Move the old `v0.6.0` installation to a backup directory, for example `mv /opt/stalwart-mail /opt/stalwart-mail-backup`.
 - Move the new `v0.7.0` installation to the old installation directory, for example `mv /path/to/new-install /opt/stalwart-mail`.
-- Set the right permissions for the new installation using the command `sudo chown -R stalwart:stalwart /opt/stalwart-mail`.
+- Set the right permissions for the new installation using the command `sudo chown -R stalwart-mail:stalwart-mail /opt/stalwart-mail`.
 - Start the new installation using the command `sudo systemctl start stalwart-mail`.
 - Import the accounts using the new CLI tool with the command `./stalwart-cli -u http://yourserver.org:8080 -c <ADMIN_PASSWORD> import account <ACCOUNT> ~/exports/<ACCOUNT>`.
 - Using the admin tool, reactivate all the necessary listener (SMTP, IMAP, etc.)